apache/parquet-format/Encryption.md

 In files with sensitive column data, a good security practice is to encrypt not only the secret columns, but also the file footer, with a separate footer key.
 To recap, this hides the file schema, number of rows, key-value properties, column names, column sort order, list of encrypted columns and metadata of the column encryption keys.
 It also makes the footer tamper-proof.

 A Thrift-serialized `FileCryptoMetaData` structure is written after the footer.
-It contains information on the file encryption algorithm, on the footer (encrypted or not; offset in the file; optional key metadata, with a maximal length of 256) and the IV prefix.
+It contains information on the file encryption algorithm and on the footer (encrypted or not; offset in the file; optional key metadata, with a maximal length of 256).
 Then the length of this structure is written, as a 4-byte little endian integer.
 Then the final magic string.

 Only the `FileCryptoMetaData` is written as a plaintext, all other file parts are protected (as needed) with appropriate keys.

+Apache Spark and other vectorized readers split a file by using the information on offset and size of each row group.
+This can be done by running over a list of all column chunks in a row group and reading the relevant information from the column meta data - but only if a reader has access (keys) to all columns.
+Therefore, two new fields are added to the `RowGroup` structure - `file_offset` and `total_compressed_size` - that are set upon file writing, and let e.g. Spark to query a file even if keys to certain columns are not available ('hidden columns').
+Naturally, the query itself should not try to access the hidden column data.